-School premises are private property and therefore any individual may be barred from entering the premises.
+The school premises is private property and therefore any individual may be barred from entering the premises.

 If an individual's behaviour is cause for concern, the headteacher or chair of governors will ask the individual to leave the premises.